 Tsuk la Khang is the main worshiping place for the local Buddhists.
 It also has a large collection of scriptures, and is characterized by beautiful mural covered interiors, lavishly decorated altars or images of Buddha, bodhisattvas and Tantric deities.
 It remains open for the general public and tourists during Losar, the famous dance festival.

-Literally meaning the solitary temple, the Enchey monastery is worth visiting during the religious dances or 'Chaam' performed in January.
+Literally meaning the Solitary Temple, Enchey monastery belongs to the Nyingma order of Vajrayana Buddhism.
+Blessed by Lama Drupthob Karpo, it is worth visiting during the religious dances or 'Chaam' performed in January.

 Excursions in Gangtok

 The Rumtek monastery is Located at a distance of about 24 kilometres from Gangtok.
 It is an ancient structure that was built in 1717, and resurrected later in 1960.
-It is covered with murals, Tibetan paintings, Tankhas and frescoes.
-It is also the largest monastry in Sikkim.
+Inside, one will find murals, Tibetan paintings, Thangkas and frescoes.
+It is also the largest monastery in Sikkim.

 The Phodong Monastery is located at a distance of 28 kilometres North of Sikkim.
 It is regarded as the most beautiful monastery of Sikkim, and is home to around 260 monks and some old mural paintings.